MauricioZapata00/230720-dockerize-quarkus-bookings-app/README.md

-Here the only difference between the application.properties file of the project itself and the container's environment variables is that the *QUARKUS_DATASOURCE_REACTIVE_URL* is connecting to the container running the postgres database.
+Here the only difference between the application.properties file of the project itself and the container's environment variables is that the *QUARKUS_DATASOURCE_REACTIVE_URL* variable is connecting to the container running the postgres database.
 If you try to connect to the database IP *localhost:5432* you may find an issue like [this](https://stackoverflow.com/questions/72138430/i-have-a-java-spring-boot-with-postgresql-within-docker-compose-org-postgresql)